-- At the roast to a slow cooker.
+- Add the roast to a slow cooker.
 Top with water, seasoned salt and garlic powder.
 Cook on low for 10 hours or until falling apart.

 - Just before your roast is ready, add the rest of the ingredients (vinegar through garlic) to a medium saucepan and bring to a boil over medium heat.

 - Boil over medium heat for about 15-20 minutes, until thick and syrupy.

 - Drain juices from pork.
 Shred your pork and stir in half of the prepared sauce.
 Serve the rest of the sauce alongside the pork with buns.